Board of Trustees

 Lowell Larson Sr. is a lifelong resident of Marquette and is a retired industrial arts teacher and high school assistant principal from Marquette Area Public Schools.
 Aside from his lifelong education career, Larson is the owner of Lowell A. Larson Builders, Inc. Currently Lowell serves on the Board of Directors for the Economic Club of Marquette and is a former member of Marquette County Conservation District Board.
 “Being a resident of Marquette County my entire life gives me a unique insight into the needs of the community and its residents”.

-Don Mourand, Honorary Member
+Don Mourand, Hon.
+Trustee

 Susan Goodkind Wideman, Trustee